Aditi1993/Point_in_Polygon/README.md

 **point_in_shape_main_test.cpp**: Main driver for tests

 **geometry_file**: Folder containing data to test.
-File "shape.txt" consist of the shape given in the assigment.
+File "shape.txt" consist of an example shape.

 ---